 Nokia is shaking things up a bit.
 Its parent company, HMD Global, has announced a total of six new Nokia-branded handsets across three news series of smartphones, with two devices in each series.
-The new phones will replace Nokia’s current budget slate and will set the stage for future Nokia phone series’ that push into the higher-end.
-These announcements are alongside the company’s new MVNO, which it is launching in the U.K.
+The new phones will replace Nokia’s current budget slate and will set the stage for future Nokia phone series that push into the higher-end.
+These announcements come alongside the company’s new mobile virtual network operator (MVNO), which it is launching in the U.K.

-The lowest-end series is called the C-Series, and its phones will range up to around $130.
+The lowest-end series is called the C-Series, and its phones will range in price up to around $130.
 Next is the G-Series, which will have phones ranging between around $110 and $300.
-Last but not least is the X-Series, which will have phones over $250.
+Last but not least is the X-Series, which will have phones costing $250.
 Safe to say, none of these are truly high-end phones.

-A quick rundown of each of the new phones can be found below, but if you’re interested in buying, you may need to wait a little — Nokia has yet to announce final U.S. pricing and availability for those phones, and it’s likely that not all of them will be available in all markets.
-We do have the U.K. prices and availability though.
+A quick rundown of each of the new phones can be found below, but if you’re interested in buying, you may need to wait a little depending on the model you’re looking at.
+Currently, it’s just the Nokia G10 and G20 that are headed to the U.S., with others confirmed for the U.K. so far.

 The Nokia C-Series is the lowest-end of Nokia’s new phones, and so far consists of two devices — the Nokia C10 and the Nokia C20.
 Here’s a look at each.